 Hi!
 I’m Gabrielle.
 I was born in Dallas, raised in Chicago, and lived in Dallas and Austin for the last decade.
 I am currently living in Greenville, South Carolina, which has been a huge adjustment from Texas.
 I’m married and am a mom to three wonderful, wild dogs.

 In college, I majored in journalism and creative writing at Columbia College Chicago before switching to psychology.
 I transferred to Roosevelt University in Chicago and graduated with honors.
 After graduating, I completed two years in the Clinical Psychology Ph.D. program at the University of North Texas.
 I had such a fundamental shift in my research interests and professional goals in grad school that the program was no longer right for me, so I left.
-Currently, I am in the Post-Baccalaureate Certificate Program in Clinical Psychology at Fielding University, which is a research intensive program designed to prepare students for psychology doctoral programs.
+I am currently a doctoral student in media psychology at Fielding Graduate University, which is so fun!
+I couldn’t be happier 🙂

 I started this website, and life coaching, to be a resource for people who are overwhelmed by the constant onslaught of often conflicted information.
 I have put in the time over the years to figure out what works and what doesn’t and my efforts have paid off: